Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 ## Klaw

-Klaw is a comprehensive toolkit designed to address the challenges Kafka developers encounter.
+Klaw is a comprehensive toolkit designed to address the challenges Apache Kafka developers encounter.
 It provides solutions for compliance and audit concerns, data security, and release management.

-Developed as an open tool, Klaw is committed to contributing to the streaming community by empowering developers to leverage modern governance, control, and security practices while building Kafka applications.
+Developed as an open tool, Klaw is committed to contributing to the streaming community by empowering developers to leverage modern governance, control, and security practices while building Apache Kafka applications.

 ### Klaw features